cyriux/Talks-History/drafts/SharperDomainModeling.md

 something, e.g. a product or service, exchanged against a quantity of something else, usually cash; can be bipolar, or polarized on one particular side)
 - Modeling principles for a more stable design: Congruence, Extrinsic/Extrinsic, Relative/Absolute, Upfront Variety, Cost/benefit now, vs Progressivity / Plasticity, Benchmark against another business domain

+Exercise:
+- Refactor from case by case to flyweight for aggregating risks and for early termination (reverse operation)
+- Smart Identifier (car internal ID, car number plate, owner name)

 ## Bounded Contexts archetypes

 Collaborative Construction, Actual Vs. Planed, Antagonist Purposes, Irreconcilable Differences (of shapes, accuracy, volume), the E-Commerce backbone